umarhassan-mitodl/9.00sc-fall-2011/content/pages/attention/discussion-attention.md

 ### Attentional Blink

 While change blindness and inattentional blindness reveal the *spatial* limitations of our attention (i.e., we can't focus on everything in our field of vision, and we often don't notice things that we're not attending to), attentional blink is a *temporal* limitation.
-Follow [this link](http://psych.hanover.edu/javatest/cle/cognition/cognition/attentionalblink_instructions.html) to an experiment on attentional blink, in which you'll be able to manipulate some of the variables and see your results.
+Follow {{% resource_link "cbccb1e4-72ab-4270-bc93-e844cc4068c8" "this link" %}} to an experiment on attentional blink, in which you'll be able to manipulate some of the variables and see your results.

 The idea is that, with things that come rapidly in time, we tend not to notice something that happens shortly after something else happens.
 So, for example, if something happens, and then something happens immediately after, you're likely to notice it too, but if it happens slightly afterwards, you're likely to miss it.
 You're almost at chance for saying whether it happened or not.
 And then as things spread out in time you begin to notice them more and more.